Nostradamus C4 Q10: Jesus clone accused falsely of abducting another man's wife.

 Nostradamus Verse C4 Q10 A young prince falsely accused plunges the army into trouble and quarrels leading to murder of a chief.This verse has reference points that link it to the previous verse and this connection is made more likely by the topic coverage in the other verses of this section.

-The cipher identified by the Apepis & Aapep (e appaiſ) anagrams helps place these events as the time of the fire in the sky events late in this century.
+The cipher identified by the Apapis & Aapep (e appaiſ) anagrams helps place these events as the time of the fire in the sky events late in this century.

-This current verse has a reference to Menelaus and this provides the allusion as to the accustation that has the Prince (cloned Jesus) accused arrested, released on parole and escaping into the dessert.
+This current verse has an anagrammatic reference to Menelaus (aulſemen) in its first line and this provides the allusion as to the accustation that has the Prince (i,e, cloned Jesus) accused, arrested, released on parole and escaping into the dessert.

 The anagrams that provide the framework for this verse include: